-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 10,650 adults (4,960 men and 5,690 women) in the United States will be diagnosed with gallbladder and other biliary cancers.
-It is estimated that 3,630 deaths (1,610 men and 2,020 women) from these diseases will occur this year.
+This year, an estimated 10,910 adults (4,990 men and 5, 920 women) in the United States will be diagnosed with gallbladder and other biliary cancers.
+It is estimated that 3,700 deaths (1,660 men and 2,040 women) from these diseases will occur this year.

 Cancer survival statistics should be interpreted with caution.
-Estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+Estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with gallbladder cancer.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2015 and the ACS website.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.